Broccoli microgreens are one of the easiest and quickest microgreens to grow.

 The seeds are easy to handle, germinate and grow quickly, are easy to harvest, and provide a ton of flavor and crunchy texture to food.

-Within 8-days of planting the seed, you can be eating your homegrown microgreens.
-Beginning growers will get to see the whole process happen in about a week, and that keeps then interested in growing microgreens.
+Within 8-days of planting the seed, you can eat your homegrown microgreens.
+Beginning growers will see the whole process happen in about a week, which keeps them interested in growing microgreens.

-Keeping interest in growing microgreens high is especially important if you're including your kids or grandchildren in the process.
+Keeping interest in growing microgreens high is especially important if you include your kids or grandchildren.

 Kids will be more willing to eat what they grow themselves.